Learn: Carbon accounting

 So, what is the difference between net zero vs carbon neutral?

 For a start, carbon neutral refers only to carbon emissions, whereas net-zero is concerned with all greenhouse gases, including methane and nitrous oxide.
-Carbon offsetting can be involved in both targets, as one carbon credit represents one metric tonne of CO2 or CO2 equivalent gas removed, avoided or stored.
-However, it plays a central part in achieving carbon neutrality and only has a minor role in reaching net zero.
+Carbon credits can play a role in reaching both targets.
+However, it plays a more central role in achieving carbon neutrality and must only play a minor role in reaching net zero.

-The main difference between the carbon neutral meaning vs net zero is the timeframe and how the target is reached.
-Carbon neutrality is a short-term state that most companies can achieve almost immediately by measuring their current emissions and using carbon offsets to compensate for them.
-It does not require any reduction of their emissions.
+The main difference between the meaning of carbon neutral vs net zero is the timeframe and how the target is reached.
+Carbon neutrality is a short-term state that most companies can achieve almost immediately by measuring their current emissions, implementing meaningful reduction initiatives, and purchasing carbon credits to balance those emissions from their measurement.

-In comparison, net zero is a long-term goal achieved only when a company has taken action to reduce the majority of its emissions.
-Offsets are only allowed for the small remainder of unavoidable emissions.
-Think of carbon neutrality as the first step on the journey to net zero.
+In comparison, net zero is a long-term goal achieved only when a company has set ambitious targets over a specified time frame to take all available action to reduce the majority of its emissions.
+Carbon credits are only utilised for the small remainder of unavoidable emissions.
+Often carbon neutrality is used as part of an organisation’s journey to net-zero.

 Carbon neutral Vs Net Zero graph